VUnit/vunit/docs/blog/2022_09_20_vunit_events.rst

    Create a preprocessor that wraps check procedures in a ``notify_if_fail`` call such that all detected errors triggers the ``vunit_error`` event.

+In this example, we were fortunate in that the error occurred during a wait statement that was directly related to the issue at hand, making it easy to locate the bug.
+However, this is not always the case.
+To fully understand the issue, it is often necessary to examine the internal signal state.
+One way to address this is to continuously log a large number of signals at every clock edge.
+However, this approach quickly leads to unwieldy and difficult-to-manage logs.
+A more effective solution is to

+1. Continuously log a smaller, targeted set of interesting signals and events that can provide insights into what led up to the error.
+2. At the time of an error, log a much larger set of signals to obtain detailed information about the state of the system.

+The larger set of signals is provided by one or several "core dump" processes that are triggered by ``vunit_error``.
+For example, in our code example, the DUT has a data processing pipeline and a control block that manage register reads and writes.
+Both of these blocks have states that are interesting for debugging.
+A core dump of these states might look like this:

+.. raw:: html
+      :file: img/vunit_events/core_dump.html

+In this case the core dump process was encapsulated in the RTL code and pragmas were used to exclude it from synthesis.
+An alternative, if supported by your simulator, is to add the process to the testbench and then use external names to access the DUT-internal state signals.

+The updated log now shows that both blocks are idle when the error occurs.
+This also confirms that there is no latency issue, as there are no pending data being processed.

+.. raw:: html
+      :file: img/vunit_events/log_with_core_dump.html

 Close, but No Cigar
 -------------------

-So far VUnit events helped us synchronize processes, reveal blocking wait statements to aid debugging, and prevent premature termination of a simulation.
+So far VUnit events helped us synchronize processes, perform core dumps and reveal blocking wait statements to aid debugging, and prevent premature termination of a simulation.
 However, using events to create a barrier for premature terminations is a solution with several problems:

 1. It doesn't scale well.
 For every process that has to complete we need a new event.
 2. There is a race condition.
 If a process completes before the test runner process starts waiting for the completion